KAJM: Gabrielle Broadcasting/CRC ownership

-K257CD translator history
+Sierra H

-K257CD is one of Phoenix's oldest translators, having rebroadcast a number of different stations since going on air in 1984.
-It initially provided a simulcast of KSTM in Apache Junction, but by the mid-90s it was dependent on KRIM which itself was one of several transmitters for KBZR/KPTY.
-After a stint simulcasting KNRJ, it most recently served as a translator for KFNN prior to being transitioned to KQFN; at that time, KFNN built a new translator on 105.3 MHz.
+After the liquidation, KQFN was taken silent.
+It was acquired in May 2026 by LPFM Broadcasting, a sister to Sierra H Broadcasting for $150,000, with a time brokerage agreement permitting the station to be programmed ahead of closing.
+LPFM Broadcasting also owned K257CD, a translator that had previously broadcast KQFN and had since switched to the HD3 subchannel of KMLE to air the Mega format previously on KAJM (104.3 FM).
+(Note: K257CD is one of Phoenix's oldest translators, having rebroadcast a number of different stations since going on air in 1984.
+It initially provided a simulcast of KSTM in Apache Junction, but by the mid-90s it was dependent on KRIM, which itself was one of several transmitters for KBZR/KPTY.
+After a stint simulcasting KNRJ, it served as a translator for KFNN prior to being transitioned to KQFN; at that time, KFNN built a new translator on 105.3 MHz.)
+The call sign of the 1580 facility was changed to KAJM on June 22, 2026.